suenot/ton-direct-token-offering/README.md

 # TON Direct Token Offering (DTO) in USDT

+**⚠️ WARNING: This code is under active development and is not recommended for use in production environments without thorough auditing and testing. ⚠️**

 A smart contract for the TON blockchain that facilitates direct token offerings at a fixed price.
 This contract allows token issuers to sell their tokens directly to investors without intermediaries, operating on a "first come, first served" basis.

 ## Features